 For THE SOAK UP episode 7 from Venus & the Cat we had a written follow up with Dr. Charley Peters.
-Charley is a wealth of knowledge, insights and ideas on art and artistic practices and so we wanted to close off some open topics with her.
+Charley has a wealth of knowledge, insights and ideas on art and artistic practices, so we wanted to close off some open topics with her.

 VATC: How did you find your distinct style?